tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 are sorted (in ascending `start_index_map` order) by the user.
 If they are not then the semantics is implementation defined.

-If `use_atomic` is set to false then XLA will not use atomic operation.
-This is only safe when there is no duplicate indices.
+If `unique_indices` is set to true then XLA can assume that all element scattered to are unique.
+So XLA could use non-atomic operation.
+If they are not, then the semantics is implementation defined.

 ### Informal Description and Examples